-Our Community Care Program is intended for men with a diagnosed mental health issue(s) or who are in need of a supportive care facility due to a breakdown in their community based living arrangements.
-The program is aimed to educate residents in life skills, teach medication awareness, offer support in mental health issues and make referrals to community-based organizations when needed.
+The Residential Services Home Program is intended for men with a mental health diagnosis or who need a supportive living environment due to a breakdown in their community-based living arrangement.
+The program is aimed to educate residents in life skills, teach medication awareness, offer support in mental health issues, and make referrals to community-based organizations when needed.

-- A residential living environment that is safe and supportive for all residents
+- Promote a residential living environment that is safe and supportive for all residents.

-- A person focused environment where residents are supported in a manner that meets individual needs (i.e. residents have access to a range of structured and unstructured programs)
+- Promote a person focused environment where residents are supported in a manner that meets individual needs.

-- Permanent housing insofar as it continues to meet the resident’s needs
+- Provide a permanent housing insofar as it continues to meet the resident’s needs.

-- to provide a comfortable atmosphere where residents can seek spiritual help
+- Provide a comfortable atmosphere where residents can seek spiritual help.

 Description of Target Population